 Nylon

-The most durable fabric available on the market is Nylon, specifically, type 6 nylon.
-The durability and water resistance of nylon carpets are remarkable.
+The most durable fabric available on the market is Nylon, specifically type 6 nylon.
+The durability and water resistance of nylon carpets is remarkable.

 Any space that must withstand considerable foot traffic, such as corridors, staircases, offices, and hotels, is a fantastic choice for nylon carpet.
 A nylon carpet can keep its original appearance for a more extended period owing to the fiber’s durability and potential to hold its form.